kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Import required classes and define the main class Main.
+1.Import required classes and define the main class ListSwapExample.

-2.Create a LinkedList to store string elements (car names).
+2.Create an ArrayList and read its size and elements from the user using Scanner.

-3.Read the number of elements from the user using Scanner.
+3.Display the list contents before swapping.

-4.Add each input string to the LinkedList using add().
+4.Swap the 1st and 3rd elements of the list using Collections.swap() if size ≥ 3.

-5.Display the first element of the linked list using getFirst().
+5.Display the list contents after swapping.